BITS4/PDF-Maker---Privacy/README.md

 - Camera: for scanning documents
 - Storage: for reading and saving PDF files

-If you have questions, contact: [your email here]
+If you have questions, contact: [vazirpirov15@gmail.com]